From practical solutions for everyday problems to highbrow electronics for luxury on the road, here are our favoured useful travel gadgets of 2022

 The kit also features a smart LED voltage indicator which shows whether a 110V or 220V is present.
 This ensures you know which devices are compatible and can be safely connected.

 These are ideal for long journeys where other passengers might not always be as considerate as one might hope.
-I am not the most tolerant of people (I prefer animals), so these Bose QuietComfort 20 acoustic noise cancelling headphones sound ideal.
+I am not the most tolerant of people (I prefer animals), so these Bose QuietComfort noise-cancelling earbuds sound ideal (excuse the pun).

 3. Power bank + solar charger